 Further, adding new types of expertise could help boards alleviate some of the more stubborn biases that plague board decision-making.
-Consider for example groupthink and pluralistic ignorance.116 Incumbent board members, who are usually current and former CEOs and CFOs in their 60s and 70s, may be less willing to introduce new thinking on issues such as racial diversity or climate change.
-Adding diverse perspectives and skill sets is a classic antidote for groupthink, spurring discussions about timely topics that were hitherto ignored.117 A related bias is "escalation of commitment," which denotes our tendency to stick with the path we have taken even if we have indications that it is best to cut our losses and switch paths.118 The cure for escalation of commitment is usually to install new decision-makers who are not personally committed to the existing path.119 Applied here, adding directors with expertise in issues such as green production or racial justice could mitigate the escalation of commitment on these issues in corporate boardrooms.
+Consider for example groupthink and pluralistic ignorance.
+Incumbent board members, who are usually current and former CEOs and CFOs in their 60s and 70s, may be less willing to introduce new thinking on issues such as racial diversity or climate change.
+Adding diverse perspectives and skill sets is a classic antidote for groupthink, spurring discussions about timely topics that were hitherto ignored.
+A related bias is "escalation of commitment," which denotes our tendency to stick with the path we have taken even if we have indications that it is best to cut our losses and switch paths.
+The cure for escalation of commitment is usually to install new decision-makers who are not personally committed to the existing path.
+Applied here, adding directors with expertise in issues such as green production or racial justice could mitigate the escalation of commitment on these issues in corporate boardrooms.

-One may argue that such advantages could be achieved by hiring outside experts instead of by nominating expert directors.
+One may argue that such advantages could be achieved by hiring outside experts instead of by nominating specialist directors.
 However, there exist distinct advantages for in-sourcing rather than out-sourcing expertise.
 Hiring outsiders on an ad-hoc basis is costly and hurts the continuity of dealing with such issues.
-As one of our interviewees explained, "Once the outside advisors' engagement is done, they're done," and the board is more likely to fall into complacency on that given issue.120 By contrast, when a member of the board "owns" that issue, she would regularly check to confirm that the company's policy is up to the most current standards.121 As another interviewee (a search consultant) explained, expert directors can "help people understand the opportunity cost of not doing anything."122
+As one of our interviewees explained, "Once the outside advisors' engagement is done, they're done," and the board is more likely to fall into complacency on that given issue.
+122 By contrast, when a member of the board "owns" that issue, she would regularly check to confirm that the company's policy is up to the most current standards.
+123 As another interviewee (a search consultant) explained, expert directors can "help people understand the opportunity cost of not doing anything."
+124

-Having experts on the board rather than hiring third-party experts can also help alleviate the cognitive biases of top executives.123 Managers tend to be overconfident and heavily invested in certain beliefs, which in turn makes them less likely to seek outside advice that could tell them that they are wrong.124 By contrast, when the experts are sitting on the board, managers are forced to confront their biases and take dissonant viewpoints seriously.125
+Having experts on the board rather than hiring third-party experts can also help alleviate the cognitive biases of top executives.125 Managers tend to be overconfident and heavily invested in certain beliefs, which in turn makes them less likely to seek outside advice that could tell them that they are wrong.126 By contrast, when the experts